-In this week’s double torah portion, Vayakhel-Pekudei, the master artist, craftsman and builder Bezalel is identified as the one who direct the creation of the tabernacle, all of its symbols and tools, as well as the vestments of the priests.
+In this week’s double torah portion, Vayakhel-Pekudei, the master artist Bezalel is named to direct the creation of the tabernacle, all of its symbols and tools, as well as the vestments of the priests.
 From Impressionism to Dada, from sculpture to photography, from Michelangelo to Chagall to Hokusai, the visual arts are amazing.
 Here’s another prayer celebrating creativity.
 It follows the same structure as the others in this series, which is explained in the introduction to “For the Gift of Song.”

 For the Gift of Art

 G-d, we give thanks for the gift of art,

 For pencil and paint,

 For the gift that sees wisdom and beauty hidden in Your works,

 For the skill and love that creates and crafts,